 Near Paroikia, at Psychopiana valley, lies the Valley of the Butterflies, an amazing, green, bushy plain, where endless flocks of butterflies rest from May until late August.

 North of Paroikia, following the signs to Dilios Apollon Temple, we arrive onto a hill with an amazing view where the temple was founded during the 5th century BC, and apart from the altar with its yard, it also included an Artemis (Diana) small temple and a small place where symposiums were held.

-Northeast of Paroikia, at the Paros mountains, lies the Loggovarda monastery, whose monks -strictly a male monastery, entrance to women is forbidden- are very creative and talented, as some of them are into byzantine icon art, others into bookbonding art and the rest are occupied with the wine-production and the cultivation of monastery's fields.
+Northeast of Paroikia, at the Paros mountains, lies the Loggovarda monastery, whose monks -strictly a male monastery, entrance to women is forbidden- are very creative and talented, as some of them are into byzantine icon art, others into bookbinding art and the rest are occupied with the wine-production and the cultivation of the monastery's fields.

-Before Lefkes, the small but beautiful and total-white Marathi, has 3 churches at the east and the ancient marble quarries, of the famous for its clarity Paros marble, of unique clarity and quality, has been a source of wealth for the island from ancient years and for many centuries on.
+Before Lefkes, the small but beautiful and total-white Marathi, has 3 churches at the east and the ancient marble quarries of the famous Paros marble, of unique clarity and quality, has been a source of wealth for the island from ancient years and for many centuries on.